 ABOUT KNEADING KNOWLEDGE

-In May 2020, the Arts & Humanities Research Institute (AHRI) worked in collaboration with the charity Migrateful on the project Breaking Bread, providing King’s staff with the opportunity to participate in online cookery classes that were led by refugees, asylum seeker and migrants.
-Kneading Knowledge builds on the success and positive feedback from this project, and registration is now open for King's student and staff to take part in eight online cookery classes running across October to November 2020 (see bottom of this page).
+In May 2020, the Arts & Humanities Research Institute (AHRI) worked in collaboration with the charity Migrateful on the project Breaking Bread, providing King’s staff with the opportunity to participate in four online cookery classes that were led by refugees, asylum seeker and migrants.
+Kneading Knowledge builds on the success and positive feedback from this project.

 Migrateful supports asylum seekers, refugees and vulnerable migrants on their journey to employment, independence and integration into the community by offering cookery classes where migrant chefs share their native cuisine, culture and stories.
 The hope through doing this is to break down prejudice among the public and to foster greater intercultural understanding.

 Kneading Knowledge provides the Arts and Humanities at King’s with an innovative model for socially engaged research that includes a service provision and that links to teaching interactivity.
-Migrateful will facilitate virtual cookery classes, for KCL students, staff, and members of the public, with participants learning about migration histories from migrant and refugee chefs.
+Migrateful has facilitated a further eight virtual cookery classes for KCL students, staff, and members of the public which were observed by researchers and work is now underway to develop research further through follow-up interviews.

 The project involves the following academics who are currently working on aspects of migration: